ydb-platform/ydb/ydb/docs/en/core/dev/query-plans-optimization.md

-# Query plans optimization
+# Query plan optimization

-Before executing a query, it is important to analyze its execution plan to detect and eliminate the reasons for possible excessive cluster resource consumption or abnormally high execution time.
-This article will discuss a specific example of query plan analysis.
+Before executing a query, it is essential to analyze its execution plan to detect and eliminate the reasons for possible excessive cluster resource consumption or abnormally high execution time.
+This article will discuss specific examples of query plan analysis.

 Let's consider the following query, which searches for series by name: